jierui-cell/sedimix/README.md

      1       1500941 1500941 G       A       neanderthal
      ```
    - The `Type` column defines the classification of each site.
-   - The file used in this paper is `hominin_informative_sites.txt`.
+   - The file used in this paper is [hominin_informative_sites.txt](./hominin_informative_sites.txt).
 Original file can be downloaded from https://datadryad.org/dataset/doi:10.5061/dryad.41ns1rnj1, subsetting to hominin_informative only.

 13. **types**:
    - One or more site types to be analyzed, corresponding to the `Type` column in the `lineage_sites` file.